zipkinlab/Ayebare_etal_2023_ProcB/Code_indices_figures/README.md

-# Figures, and computution of niche overlap indices
+# Figures, and computation of niche overlap indices

 1. `Detection_probability.R`: Contains code to generate community mean detection probabilities for birds in each vegetation type (Appendix S7:Figure S1).
 2. `Figures_niche_indices.R`: Contains code to generate figures showing results from niche overlap indices, and to compute elevation, diet and foraging vertical strata niche overlap indices.